+Other notes

-Office of Titles plans are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
+1 Office of Titles plans are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
 100).

-3 The amendment in the Statutes (Repeals and Minor Amendments) Act 2003 s.
+2 The amendment in the Statutes (Repeals and Minor Amendments) Act 2003 s.
 62 is not included because the subsection it sought to amend had been replaced by the Public Transport Authority Act 2003 s.
 137(1) before the amendment purported to come into operation.